Amplifiyer/docs/docs/lib/auth/working-with-api.md

 ---
-title: Working with API
+title: Working with other Category
 description: Learn more about how to use the Amplify Framework's auth APIs
 ---

-<inline-fragment platform="ios" src="~/sdk/auth/fragments/ios/working-with-api.md"></inline-fragment>
-<inline-fragment platform="android" src="~/sdk/auth/fragments/android/working-with-api.md"></inline-fragment>
+How to use auth category with other categories

+## UnAuth access

+## Get aws credentials

+## Get identity id

+## Get cognito tokens